Hendrik Van Crombrugge en partner Tanja trotse ouders van zoontje Gabriel

 Hendrik Van Crombrugge en zijn partner Tanja Hermanns zijn vandaag de trotse ouders geworden van een zoontje, Gabriel.
 De doelman van Anderlecht en de Rode Duivels kondigde het heuglijke nieuws vandaag zelf aan via de kanalen op sociale media.
 “Iedereen stelt het wel", luidde het bij het koppel.
 Het is hun tweede zoontje, nadat vier jaar geleden ook al Matheo het levenslicht zag.

 Van Crombrugge verliet logischerwijze dus de selectie van de Rode Duivels.
 Die spelen morgen een oefenmatch tegen Ivoorkust, waarna zondag en woensdag Nations League-wedstrijden volgen in Engeland en in IJsland.
+Jens Teunckens (AEK Larnaca) vervangt hem.

 Reacties